local_atmPaying Taxes Methodology

 Doing Business measures all taxes and contributions that are government mandated (at any level—federal, state or local) and that apply to the standardized business and have an impact in its financial statements.
 In doing so, Doing Business goes beyond the traditional definition of a tax.
 As defined for the purposes of government national accounts, taxes include only compulsory, unrequited payments to general government.
 Doing Business departs from this definition because it measures imposed charges that affect business accounts, not government accounts.
 One main difference relates to labor contributions.
 The Doing Business measurement includes government-mandated contributions paid by the employer to a requited private pension fund or workers’ insurance fund.
 It includes, for example, Australia’s compulsory superannuation guarantee and workers’ compensation insurance.
-For the purpose of calculating the total tax rate (defined below), only taxes borne are included.
+For the purpose of calculating the total tax and contribution rate (defined below), only taxes borne are included.
 For example, value added taxes (VAT) are generally excluded (provided that they are not irrecoverable) because they do not affect the accounting profits of the business—that is, they are not reflected in the income statement.
 They are, however, included for the purpose of the compliance measures (time and payments), as they add to the burden of complying with the tax system.

 Doing Business uses a case scenario to measure the taxes and contributions paid by a standardized business and the complexity of an economy’s tax compliance system.
 This case scenario uses a set of financial statements and assumptions about transactions made over the course of the year.
 In each economy tax experts from a number of different firms (in many economies these include PwC) compute the taxes and mandatory contributions due in their jurisdiction based on the standardized case study facts.
 Information is also compiled on the frequency of filing and payments, the time taken to comply with tax laws in an economy, the time taken to request and process a VAT refund claim and the time taken to comply with and complete a corporate income tax audit.
 To make the data comparable across economies, several assumptions about the business and the taxes and contributions are used.

 Assumptions about the business